Drlooder/Packet-Monitor/README.md

 ## How It Works
 - just by **Injecting** the `Packet Monitor.dll` in your program using cheat engine or whatever injector you use.

-> ⚠️ Note: This is a beta version.
-Some features may not be fully implemented, and API support is limited.
+- if you want just to use the dll you have to install `Packet Monitor.dll` & `minhook.dll` and put them in the same file.

 ## Upcoming Features
 - Support for multiple APIs.
 - Advanced filtering and logging.
 - More integrations and documentation.

+---
+> ⚠️ **Note** : This is a beta version.
+Some features may not be fully implemented, and API support is limited.
+---